 Before I answer this question.
 Figure out your Break-Even ACOS first.

-Once you know your Break-Even ACOS, decide what Target ACOS you need to earn a profit and which ACOS results in a loss.
+Once you know your Break-Even ACOS, essential for Amazon PPC Optimization, decide what Target ACOS you need to earn a profit and which ACOS results in a loss.

 How to Lower Amazon ACOS